neijrr/nextcloud_passwords_handbook_ru/Developers/Api/Password-Api.md

 | revision | string | The UUID of the revision |

 #### Notes
- - If the password is not hidden and shall be created in a hidden folder, it will be created in the default folder instead
+ - If the password is not hidden and should be created in a hidden folder, it will be created in the default folder instead.
  - You can assign hidden tags to a not hidden password, but they will not be visible.
    Therefore another client might remove the tag by accident